Illustration of a woman swinging a bat at a group of zombies surrounding her.

 Player: “I’ll use some of my remaining movement to back up and avoid the grab.”

 GM: “You can back away, but it’s going to be close.
 The zombie is right on top of you.
 We’ll need to roll initiative to see if you can move before it gets you.
-Roll your PA die is a d10.
+Your PA die is a d10.
 The zombie’s is a d6.
 Go ahead and roll.”

 Player: [rolls d10] “1Only a 3.”